Patient education: Dialysis or kidney transplantation — which is right for me? (Beyond the Basics)

 WHEN WILL DIALYSIS OR KIDNEY TRANSPLANTATION BE NEEDED?

-As the kidneys lose their ability to function, fluid and waste products begin to build up in the blood.
+As the kidneys lose their ability to function, fluid, waste products, and electrolytes begin to build up in the blood.
 Dialysis should begin before kidney disease has advanced to the point where life-threatening complications occur.
 This usually takes many months or years after kidney disease is first discovered, although sometimes severe kidney failure is discovered for the first time in people who were not previously known to have kidney disease.
-(See "Patient information: Chronic kidney disease (Beyond the Basics)".)
+(See "Patient education: Chronic kidney disease (Beyond the Basics)".)

-It is best to begin dialysis treatments when you have advanced kidney disease, but while you still feel well.
+If you have advanced kidney disease, it is best to begin dialysis treatments while you still feel well and have no or only mild symptoms of kidney failure.
+Such symptoms include nausea, loss of appetite, loss of energy, vomiting, and others.
 You and your doctor will decide when to begin dialysis after considering a number of factors, including your kidney function (as measured by blood and urine tests), overall health, and personal preferences.
+Most patients will have symptoms of kidney failure and thus generally plan to start dialysis when their kidney function is approximately 5 to 15 percent of normal.

-Kidney transplantation is considered the treatment of choice for many people with severe chronic kidney disease because quality of life and survival are often better than in people who use dialysis.
+Kidney transplantation is considered the treatment of choice for many people with severe chronic kidney disease because quality of life and survival are often better than in people who are treated with dialysis.
 However, there is a shortage of organs available for donation.
-Many people who are candidates for kidney transplantation are put on a transplant waiting list and require dialysis until an organ is available.
+Many people who are candidates for kidney transplantation are put on a transplant waiting list and require dialysis until a kidney is available.

 A kidney can come from a living relative, a living unrelated person, or from a person who has died (deceased or cadaver donor); only one kidney is required to survive.
 In general, organs from living donors function better and for longer periods of time than those from donors who are deceased.

-Some people with renal failure are not candidates for a kidney transplant.
-Older age and severe heart or vascular disease may mean that it is safer to remain on dialysis rather than undergo kidney transplantation.
+Some people with kidney failure are not candidates for a kidney transplant.
+Older age and severe heart or vascular disease may mean that it is safer to be treated with dialysis rather than undergo kidney transplantation.
 Other conditions that might prevent a person from being eligible for kidney transplantation include:

-Some people with HIV infection may be eligible for kidney transplantation if their disease is well-controlled.
+Some people with human immunodeficiency virus (HIV) infection may be eligible for kidney transplantation if their disease is well controlled.

 People with other medical conditions are evaluated on a case-by-case basis to determine if kidney transplantation is an option.

-Advantages — Kidney transplantation is the treatment of choice for many people with end-stage renal disease.
-A successful kidney transplant can improve your quality of life and reduce your risk of dying from kidney disease.
+Advantages — Kidney transplantation is the treatment of choice for many people with end-stage kidney disease.
+A successful kidney transplant can improve your quality of life and reduce your risk of dying.
 In addition, people who undergo kidney transplantation do not require hours of daily dialysis treatment.
+Ideally, patients who are eligible to get a kidney transplant do so before ever starting on dialysis.

 Disadvantages — Kidney transplantation is a major surgical procedure that has risks both during and after the surgery.
 The risks of the surgery include infection, bleeding, and damage to the surrounding organs.
 Even death can occur, although this is very rare.

 In hemodialysis, your blood is pumped through a dialysis machine to remove waste products and excess fluids.
-You are connected to the dialysis machine using a surgically created path called a vascular access, usually referred to as an access.
+You are connected to the dialysis machine using a surgically created path called a vascular access, also known as a fistula or graft.
+Sometimes, a catheter inserted into a large vein in the neck is used for hemodialysis treatments, although it is better to have a fistula or graft.
 This allows blood to be removed from the body, circulate through the dialysis machine, and then return to the body.

 Hemodialysis can be done at a dialysis center or at home.
-When done in a center, it is generally done three times a week and takes between three and five hours per session.
-Home dialysis is generally done three to seven times per week and takes between three and ten hours per session (often while sleeping).
+When done in a center, it is most commonly done three times a week and takes between three and five hours per session.
+In-center hemodialysis can also be done with an overnight treatment three times per week.
+Home dialysis is generally done three to six times per week and takes between 3 and 10 hours per session (sometimes while sleeping).
 More detailed information about hemodialysis is available separately.
-(See "Patient information: Hemodialysis (Beyond the Basics)".)
+(See "Patient education: Hemodialysis (Beyond the Basics)".)

 Advantages — It is not known if hemodialysis has clear advantages over the other type of dialysis (peritoneal dialysis) in terms of survival.
 The choice between the two types of dialysis is generally based upon other factors, including your preferences, home supports, and underlying medical problems.
 You should begin with the type of dialysis that you and your doctors think is best, although it is possible to switch to another type as circumstances and preferences change.